Bob Evans Restaurants

-Bob Evans Restaurants, also known as Bob Evans, is an American chain of restaurants owned by Golden Gate Capital based in New Albany, Ohio.
+Bob Evans Restaurants is an American chain of restaurants owned by Golden Gate Capital based in New Albany, Ohio.
 After its founding in 1948 by Bob Evans (1918–2007), the restaurant chain evolved into a company with the corporate brand name "Bob Evans Farms, Inc." (BEF), and eventually established a separate food division to handle the sale of its products in other markets.

 The company made several major acquisitions, including Owens Country Sausage in 1987, and was split in January 2017 with the sale of its restaurant division to an affiliate of Golden Gate Capital.
 BEF Foods remained independently owned until September 2017 when it was sold to Post Holdings.

-The Bob Evans family restaurant chain includes 439 locations in 18 states as of 2023, mostly in the Midwestern and Mid-Atlantic regions of the United States.
-The locations are all corporate owned, and none of them are franchised.
+As of April 2024, the company operates 436 locations in Delaware, Florida, Illinois, Indiana, Kansas, Kentucky, Maryland, Michigan, Missouri, New Jersey, New York, North Carolina, Ohio, Pennsylvania, South Carolina, Tennessee, Virginia, and West Virginia.
+The locations are all corporate owned (none of them are franchised).

 The restaurants feature a country-living theme, and most locations sell baked goods, snacks, and small gift items.
 The company formerly offered pork products and refrigerated side dishes in retail grocery and food service markets.
 The distribution of these products, sold under the Bob Evans and Owens Country Sausage brand names, was independent of the restaurant division.

 History

 Beginning and consolidation

 Bob Evans Restaurants was founded in 1948 by Bob Evans, when he began processing and packaging sausage for his small diner located in Gallipolis, Ohio.
 Early operations were based at his farm in Rio Grande.
 As the reputation of his sausage grew, so did the number of guests who visited his farm to buy it in bulk.
 Friends and family partnered together to establish Bob Evans Farms, Inc., in 1953.
 The increased traffic led him to build the first company restaurant at the farm in 1962 that was named "The Sausage Shop".

+The construction of additional Bob Evans restaurants began some years later.
+By the mid-1970s, there were 20 locations—all of them still in Ohio—including sites in Cleveland, Columbus, Cincinnati, Dayton, and smaller markets.
+By 1980, there were 59 restaurants in seven states. and by 1992 Bob Evans owned and operated 261 restaurants in 16 states: Ohio, Indiana, Illinois, Kentucky, Florida, Georgia, Tennessee, Pennsylvania, Michigan, West Virginia, South Carolina, Missouri, Maryland, New York, Virginia and Texas, with food products retailed in 26 states and the District of Columbia.

 After encountering a capacity problem fulfilling large orders, Bob Evans contracted with his cousin Tim Evans of the Evans Packing Company to package Bob Evans Sausage products.
 Another relative, Dan Evans, served as CEO until his retirement in 2000.

 The company acquired Texas-based Owens Country Sausage in 1987.
 Owing to trademark issues, the company branded its otherwise identical restaurants in Texas as Owens Restaurants.
 By January 2006, all Owens restaurants had been closed.

 The company operated a Mexican-themed restaurant called Cantina del Rio in the mid-1990s, a move that founder Bob Evans called "a disaster" in 2003.